 All maps are symbolic and rely on the use of a graphic sign language.
 The design of the sign system and of its structure has been based on different premises.
 For example, one school within cartography has attempted to derive guidelines for map design from observations of users' sensory perception of visual variables, such as colour, balance, shape, size and texture.
-This artistic approach5 has provided some useful guidelines, but not a set of prescriptive mapping rules for achieving 'good design'.
-In contrast, the French cartographer Bertin14 attempted to relate elements of the graphic sign system to the information content of data.
-He proposed a rational and theoretical basis for graphic composition and design.
-His theory of graphics, which is intuitively appealing, has provided some prospects for the construction of expert systems for automating the design of displays of multivariate data, as attempted by Mackinlay15.
+This artistic approach (Robinson et al, 1987) has provided some useful guidelines but not a set of prescriptive mapping rules for achieving 'good design'.
+In contrast, the French cartographer, Bertin (1983), attempted to relate elements of the graphic sign system to the information content of data and he proposed a rational and theoretical basis for graphic composition and design.
+His theory of graphics, which is intuitively appealing, has provided some prospects for the construction of expert systems for automating the design of displays of multivariate data, as attempted by Mackinlay (1987).

 Map design is constrained by a number of factors, including scale (as previously described) and the purpose of the map.
-Table 1, from Visvalingam and Kirby16, illustrates some variations in concepts of reality and the aims of map making within scientific and artistic approaches.
-Reference maps, such as large-scale urban plans, topographical, geological and soil maps, and hydrographical and nautical charts, are regarded as scientific documents that aspire towards high standards of positional accuracy.
-Large-scale plans, which accompany the land register in some countries, are legal documents (called cadastral maps) that define land parcels for purposes of taxation, valuation and transfer of ownership.
-A characteristic feature of reference maps is that their design is constrained by the need to create one model of reality for a variety of purposes, including cartometry; they are visual databases.
+Figure 1, from Visvalingam and Kirby (1984), illustrates some variations in concepts of reality and the aims of map making within scientific and artistic approaches.
+Reference maps, such as large-scale urban plans, topographical, geological and soil maps and hydrographical and nautical charts, are regarded as scientific documents which aspire towards high standards of positional accuracy.
+Large-scale plans, which accompany the land register in some countries are legal documents (called cadastral maps) which define land parcels for purposes of taxation, valuation and transfer of ownership.
+A characteristic feature of reference maps is that their design is constrained by the need to create one model of reality for a variety of purposes, including cartometry.
+They are visual databases.
 As a result, there is limited scope for artistic design.

-In comparison, thematic maps, which are concerned with customized communication of derived information, may be caricatural in their design.
-Cuff and Mattson17 provide a succinct and readable overview of thematic mapping.
-Examples of thematic maps include smallscale maps in population, agricultural and other census atlases, television weather maps, and other representations depicting some selected theme or class of phenomenon.
+In comparison, thematic maps, which are concerned with customised communication of derived information, may be caricatural in their design.
+Cuff and Mattson (1982) provide a succinct and readable overview of thematic mapping.
+Examples of thematic maps include small-scale maps in population, agricultural and other census atlases, television weather maps, and other representations depicting some selected theme or class of phenomenon.
 Instead of overloading and cluttering each map with too much information, a set of maps is often used to portray different aspects of some theme of interest, such as the weather forecast.
 Designers of thematic maps have tended to preserve the data storage function of the map so that users could read off data values and/or classes.
-These maps often include diagrams, such as bar charts, flow diagrams and pie charts, to communicate statistical information18.
+These maps often include diagrams, such as bar charts, flow diagrams and pie-charts, to communicate statistical information (Dickinson, 1973).
 Thematic maps tend to place greater importance on the distribution or spatial pattern of aspatial attributes, rather than on their positional accuracy.
-Thus, the background topographic information need not conform to the high standards expected of scientific and/or inventory documents, and are often generalized and even deliberately distorted so long as they serve the required purpose.
-Even so, all maps preserve logical and topological relationships.
-The classic map of the London Underground and Howe's cartograms19 of the distribution of disease and mortality are cited as extreme but effective examples of the use of artistic licence in the design of maps.
+Thus, the background topographic information need not conform to the high standards expected of scientific and/or inventory documents and are often generalised and even deliberately distorted so long as they serve the required purpose.
+Even so, all maps